Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 Another instance of `Functor` that we've been dealing with all along but didn't know was a `Functor` is `(->) r`.
 You're probably slightly confused now, since what the heck does `(->) r` mean?
 The function type `r -> a` can be rewritten as `(->) r a`, much like we can write `2 + 3` as `(+) 2 3`.
 When we look at it as `(->) r a`, we can see `(->)` in a slighty different light, because we see that it's just a type constructor that takes two type parameters, just like `Either`.
 But remember, we said that a type constructor has to take exactly one type parameter so that it can be made an instance of `Functor`.
 That's why we can't make `(->)` an instance of `Functor`, but if we partially apply it to `(->) r`, it doesn't pose any problems.
 If the syntax allowed for type constructors to be partially applied with sections (like we can partially apply `+` by doing `(2+)`, which is the same as `(+) 2`), you could write `(->) r` as `(r ->)`.
 How are functions functors?
 Well, let's take a look at the implementation, which lies in `Control.Monad.Instances`

-We usually mark functions that take anything and return anything as a -> b. r -> a is the same thing, we just used different letters for the type variables.
+> We usually mark functions that take anything and return anything as `a -> b`. `r -> a` is the same thing, we just used different letters for the type variables.

 ```haskell
 instance Functor ((->) r) where